Damir Burić (footballer): Managerial career

 Burić worked in Germany as assistant coach of Freiburg II, Freiburg, Bayer Leverkusen and Werder Bremen.

 On 29 May 2015, he was appointed manager of Prva HNL club Hajduk Split.
 On 2 June 2016, Burić was sacked after underperforming in the league.
 In January 2017, he was appointed manager of Austrian Bundesliga club Admira Wacker.

 On 9 September 2017, he moved to 2.
 Bundesliga club SpVgg Greuther Fürth.
 Almost two and a half years after being given the Greuther Fürth job, Burić got sacked on 4 February 2019, because of the poor results.

 On 20 July 2019 following the departure of Siniša Oreščanin, he was hired to be Hajduk Split manager for the second time in his career.
 On 19 December 2019, he was sacked.

 On 22 September 2020, he returned to Admira Wacker.

 On 18 September 2022, Burić was appointed as manager of Saudi Arabian club Al-Riyadh.
+He led the club to promotion to the Saudi Professional League for the first time since 2005.

+On 30 September 2023, Burić was appointed as manager of Saudi First Division club Ohod.

+On 4 October 2024, Burić was appointed as manager of Al-Arabi.
+He was sacked on 5 March 2025.

+On 1 August 2025, Burić was appointed as manager of Abha.